Skip to content

 If you said NO, you are right.

-and if you said YES, you are also right!
+And if you said YES, you are also right!

+Interestingly, both answers could be considered correct.
 Here is ChatGPT’s Answer to the question:

 llm limitation realtime data